I-1-2-5.Representative's Fees Not Subject to Authorization

 NOTE:

-A legal guardian of a claimant whom a court has found to be legally incompetent is not a “representative” as defined by SSA.
-If a legal guardian would like to become a representative for dealings with SSA, the claimant must appoint the legal guardian to be his or her representative.
+A court-appointed legal guardian of a claimant is not a “representative” as defined by SSA.
+To become a claimant's representative, the legal guardian must register, and the claimant must appoint the legal guardian to be their representative.
+A legal guardian cannot appoint themselves as a representative.
+See HALLEX I-1-1-11 for more information about representative registration requirements.

-If a legal guardian asks SSA for information regarding fees, SSA should advise him or her first to ask the court to approve a fee for all services, including those provided in connection with proceedings before SSA.
+If a legal guardian asks SSA for information regarding fees, SSA will advise them first to ask the court to approve a fee for all services, including those provided in connection with proceedings before SSA.

 If a legal guardian files a fee petition, SSA must inform the legal guardian that SSA will not act on the fee request until the court has acted.